Loading...

 • Enter the database name and user you previously created, and then click Submit.

-Step 6: Complete the Installation
+Step 6: Finalize the WordPress Setup

 wordpress wp complete manual wordpress install preferred language